Skip to main content

 Fees and rates for Paid webinars

 You'll find the invoices of the WebinarGeek handling fees in your account.
-These will always be in euros, even if the payments are made in a different currency.
+These will always be in the WebinarGeek currency, even if the payments are made in a different currency.

 Mollie